We are privately owned and not affiliated or endorsed by any government agency.

 How to Request a Copy

 You can request military personnel records online, and you can also request a hard copy.
-To request a copy, you’ll need to provide as much information as possible to request a copy.
-You will need to provide the following:
+You’ll need to provide as much information as possible to request a copy, including:

 • Complete name of the veteran